 “Following a global competition last Fall, Veovo was selected by the largest public transit system in North America to pilot a solution for improving subway service.
 With Veovo’s sensors and analytics, the MTA has more reliable data to inform service changes and improve safety on platforms,” said Natalia Quintero, Director of the Transit Tech Lab.

 “After a successful trial, we are thrilled that the MTA has decided to partner with us.
 Leveraging the immense amount of data collected enables the MTA to learn from the past, predict the future, and make informed decisions.
 We are confident that it will present a unique opportunity to manage operations better and ensure that commuters enjoy a smooth transit experience.
 We look forward to our continued collaboration with MTA,” says Peter Knudsen, General Manager for Veovo, Passenger Predictability.

 What to expect

-In the one-year pilot project, the solution will be rolled out on the L-train line, coinciding with the Canarsie tunnel reconstruction, which was severely damaged by Hurricane Sandy in 2012.
-This in an attempt to reduce the potential delays and overcrowding.
+In the one-year pilot project, the solution will be rolled out on the L-Train line, coinciding with the Canarsie tunnel reconstruction, which was severely damaged by Hurricane Sandy in 2012.
+This is an attempt to reduce the potential delays and overcrowding.